hallelx2/tableau-hackathon/README.md

-## Marketeer: A Web App for Data-Driven Market Insights
+## Marketeer: A Web API for Data-Driven Market Insights

 **Inspiration**